nodejs/node/doc/api/tls.markdown

     Defaults to `prime256v1`.
 Consult [RFC 4492] for more details.

+    On recent releases, `openssl ecparam -list_curves` will display the name and description of each available elliptic curve.

   - `dhparam`: A string or `Buffer` containing Diffie Hellman parameters, required for Perfect Forward Secrecy.
 Use `openssl dhparam` to create it.
     Its key length should be greater than or equal to 1024 bits, otherwise